 In addition to this, for those businesses that have invested time and money to meet the original extension deadline of 1st October 2020, it may be frustrating and costly to prepare for the new delayed date of 1st March 2021.
 As previously mentioned, switching VAT return accounting dates as soon as possible will prove particularly pertinent during the coronavirus crisis, as contractors will already be facing alterations to current business models.

-If you think the DRC will affect your business and you’re unsure on the best way to proceed you can consult our page about DRC here or contact us for a consultation if you’d like to take advantage of our professional services.
+If you think the DRC will affect your business and you’re unsure on the best way to proceed you can consult our page about DRC here, read the detailed HMRC guidance here, or contact us for a consultation if you’d like to take advantage of our professional services.

 Looking For Help?